 Both traits lived on in her daughter.
 The second little Julia would openly embrace the poetry.
 The piety for a time was a bit more subtle.
 She grew up pampered and cosseted, schooled by tutors in her wealthy father’s mansion until she was powdered and ribboned and sent to fine finishing schools, as if she needed them.
 Julia Ward became a voracious reader with a lively mind that found German philosophers more compelling than John Calvin.
-She could hold her own with famous people, Charles Dickens among them, who moved in Mr. Wards exclusive social circle, and almost from the beginning she was writing prose as well as verse.
-Almost everything she put on paper was interesting — hearing one of her poems, Ralph Waldo Emerson told her that he liked its “architecture” — but not until the Civil War would she produce something that made her justifiably famous.
-By then she had been married to Dr. Samuel Howe for twenty years.
-Howe, whose nickname was the lighthearted “Chev," was anything but lighthearted.
-Rather, he was a dour philanthropist with a strangely hard heart.
-His and Julia's was an odd union since Howe was almost 20 years her senior and had possibly been in love with Julia’s sister.
-He also disapproved of Julia’s scribbling and the possibility that she could become a public figure, which made for a stormy journey nonetheless punctuated by 6 children who arrived amid perennial talk of divorce always followed by grudging reconciliations.
-Turbulent home life seems to have agreed with most of the kids, and some proved extraordinarily hale.
-Maud Howe died at 93 in the year that Harry Truman was reelected.
+She could hold her own with famous people, Charles Dickens among them, who moved in Mr. Ward’s exclusive social circle, and almost from the beginning, she was writing prose as well as verse.
+Everything she put on paper was interesting — hearing one of her poems, Ralph Waldo Emerson told her that he liked its “architecture” — but not until the Civil War would she produce something that made her justifiably famous.

-She was right in her judgment about a simply grand piece of work.
-While everyone knows the opening lines about “the glory of the coming of the Lord” and “the vintage where the grapes of wrath are stored,” less familiar is the closing stanza, which drops militancy for a call to sacrifice, and moreover sacrifice in a cause that Lincoln himself was still not quite ready to invoke.
-Mrs. Howe was never cautious, and in her masterpiece the poet at the end openly embraces her piety:
+She was right in her judgment about a superb piece of work.
+While everyone knows the opening lines about “the glory of the coming of the Lord” and “the vintage where the grapes of wrath are stored,” less familiar is the closing stanza, which drops militancy for a call to sacrifice, and for a cause that Lincoln himself was still not quite ready to advance.
+Mrs. Howe was never cautious, and in her masterpiece, the poet at the end openly embraces her piety:

 While God is marching on.

 It never caught on.
-Julia Ward Howe would later sigh that Boston and Philadelphia had gamely tried to observe her Mother’s Day for several years, and even faraway Constantinople had staged a couple of annual celebrations, but Europe calmed down for a while in the aftermath of German unification, and kerfuffles of empire-building in far-flung outposts didn’t approach the scope or scale of Grant’s Overland Campaign or the grim Prussian march on Paris.
-She moved to other less grandiose causes, and gradually her poetry became less read, her presence less noticed, and finally the body of work she had produced over a lifetime was distilled in public memory to the “Battle-Hymn,” and at that almost exclusively to its opening lines.
+Julia Ward Howe would later sigh that Boston and Philadelphia had gamely tried to observe her Mother’s Day for several years.
+Even faraway Constantinople had staged a couple of annual celebrations.
+Still, Europe calmed down for a while in the aftermath of German unification, and kerfuffles of empire-building in far-flung outposts didn’t approach the scope or scale of Grant’s Overland Campaign or the grim Prussian march on Paris.
+She took up other less grandiose causes.
+Gradually, her poetry became less read, her presence less noticed, and finally, the public’s memory distilled her lifetime of work to the “Battle-Hymn,” and almost exclusively to its opening lines.